The Trinity and Incarnation

 The Issue

-There are two things we must know about God before discussing the Trinity.
+There are two things we must know about God before discussing the nature of the Trinity.
 I am presupposing you understand that God is an absolutely simple, self-evidently existing being who moves reality through ideas.
 If that statement confuses you, please read this and then come back.
 Now, what I have just described is God’s nature.
 Nature is the “what-ness” of a thing.
 If I ask you what a human being is, I’m asking you to describe the nature of a human being – a rational, bipedal animal.
 However, when I ask you that question, my nature isn’t asking it.
 Rather, I – the person with the nature – am asking the question.
 Nature answers “what?”; person answers “who?”

-Now here’s the confusing bit: God actually is identical to His nature, on account of absolute simplicity.
+Now here’s the confusing bit: God is actually identical to His nature, on account of absolute simplicity.
 Yet, within God, there are three persons.
-We know this much not by reason, but by divine revelation, particularly as expressed by the Council of Nicaea.
+We know this much not by reason, but by divine revelation, particularly as articulated by the Council of Nicaea.
 Yet, divine revelation cannot contradict reason, even if reason is impotent to confirm it without help.
 But this dogma seems, at least superficially, to contradict reason!
 How can it be said that God is one “what,” and that the “what” is the same as the “who,” and that there are yet three “who’s?”

 Relation

-We know already that we cannot predicate three essences of God, for there would thus be three Gods, and this is incoherent.
+We cannot simply predicate three essences of God, for there would thus be three Gods, and this is impossible.
 There cannot be three foundations to reality, three sources of all being, nor three absolute truths.
 In fact, we cannot univocally predicate any accidents of God at all, since “whatever has an accidental existence in creatures, when considered as transferred to God, has a substantial existence; for there is no accident in God; since all in Him is His essence” (Summa Q28, A2).
 That is, we cannot say one Trinitarian person is wise and another powerful, because wisdom and power in reality describe the one simple essence, and are only distinct in our imaginations, used as metaphors to enliven our concept of God.

 Now, there is one accident which does not modify its object absolutely: relation.
 A thing is relative when it is explained in reference to another thing – that is, when the relationship is not merely an idea, like the distance between two objects, but something intrinsic to the object which describes its order to another.
 We often clarify this by using the term “real relations.”
 Aristotle says real relations are either expressed by quantity – as the definition of six is “the number greater than five” – or act – as as the definition of father is “he who has begotten progeny.”
 Again, these relations are real – if there were no progeny, the father would not be father.
 Fatherhood is the act of being ordered to progeny.
 But this act does not modify the father’s substance absolutely, such as making him smaller or larger would.